-The Corporation was incorporated under the laws of Ontario on September 31, 2010.
-On January 11, 2017, the Company changed its name from Surrey Capital Corp. to Subscribe Technologies Inc. The Company trades on the CSE under the symbol SAAS.
+The Corporation was incorporated under the laws of Ontario on September 13, 2010.
+On January 11, 2017, the Company changed its name from Surrey Capital Corp. to Subscribe Technologies Inc and on February 28, 2020 to VPN Technologies Inc. The Company trades on the CSE under the symbol VPN.

-Subscribe Technologies Inc. develops and acquires Software as a Service ("SAAS") businesses and in turn operates, manages and markets the service.
+VPN Technologies Inc. develops and acquires Software as a Service ("SAAS") businesses and in turn operates, manages and markets the service.